lit/lit.dev/packages/lit-dev-content/site/docs/components/shadow-dom.md

 ## Accessing nodes in the shadow DOM

 To find nodes relative to the render root, use `this.renderRoot.querySelector()` or `this.renderRoot.querySelectorAll()`.
-Since Lit renders into shadow DOM by default, `this.shadowRoot.querySelector()` could be used; however, because this is customizable, it's safer to use `this.renderRoot` to find nodes in your component DOM.
+Since Lit renders into shadow DOM by default, `this.shadowRoot.querySelector()` could be used; however, because this is customizable, it's safer to use `this.renderRoot` to find nodes in your component's internal DOM.

-You can query the component DOM after its initial render (for example, in `firstUpdated`), or use a getter pattern:
+You can query internal DOM after component initial render (for example, in `firstUpdated`), or use a getter pattern:

 ```js
 firstUpdated() {